HD650/BilibiliSpider/README.md

 Basically, this project can run. ⁄(⁄ ⁄•⁄ω⁄•⁄ ⁄)⁄
 ## Changes##

+ - 8.31

+Make the distribution of item keys more flat so they can cover all the nodes in cluster.
+Now the process_item.py can iterate all items in redis(iterating will delete the item).
+Soon, it can transfer the item to SQL database.
+Added some batch files to start the cluster(3 instances) and spiders(5 instances) more conveniently and fast.

  - 8.29

 Tested the muti-spider crawling and redis cluster in different machines, didn't find errors from now.